Syriac Orthodox Church: Early 19th – mid-20th centuries

 In the middle of the century, missionary efforts began with Syriac Orthodox communities in Tur Abdin, although they were not as popular as in Urmia.
-Students from Harput were also attracted to the schools and influenced the SOC community in Tur Abdin.
+Students from Harput were also attracted to the schools, and influenced the community in Tur Abdin.

 In the 19th century, the various Syriac Christian denominations did not view themselves as part of a single ethnic group, though intercommunity bonds within the church were strong.
-The church was previously under the jurisdiction of the Armenians in the Millet system of the Ottoman Empire, due to both churches being non-Chalcedonian.
-However, following various inner church conflicts, namely a crisis in Jerusalem, a series of petitions (often numbering into the thousands) would be made by the SOC under Ignatius Peter IV and its dioceses for a separate millet.
+The church was previously under the jurisdiction of the Armenians in the Millet system of the Ottoman Empire due to both churches being non-Chalcedonian.
+However, following various inner church conflicts, namely a crisis in Jerusalem, a series of petitions (often numbering into the thousands) would be made by the Syriac Orthodox under Ignatius Peter IV and its dioceses for a separate millet.
 During the Tanzimat reforms (1839–78), the Syriac Orthodox Church was granted independent status by gaining recognition as their own millet in 1873, apart from Armenians and Greeks.
-However, conflicts with the Armenian millet would continue after the SOC was granted recognition.
+However, conflicts with the Armenian millet would continue after the Syriac Orthodox Church was granted recognition.

-In the late 19th century, the Syriac Orthodox community of the Middle East, primarily from the cities of Adana and Harput, began the process of creating the Syriac diaspora, with the United States being one of their first destinations in the 1890s.
+In the late 19th century, the Syriac Orthodox community of the Middle East, primarily from the cities of Adana and Harput, formed some of the earliest modern communities in the western world, with the United States being one of their first destinations in the 1890s.
 Later, the first Syriac Orthodox church in the United States was built in Worcester, Massachusetts.

 The 1895–96 massacres in Turkey affected the Armenian and Syriac Orthodox communities when an estimated 105,000 Christians were killed.
-By the end of the 19th century, 200,000 Syriac Orthodox Christians remained in the Middle East, primarily concentrated around the Saffron Monastery, the patriarchal seat.
+By the end of the 19th century, 200,000 Syriac Orthodox Christians remained in the Middle East, primarily concentrated around Mor Hananyo Monastery, the patriarchal seat.